SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops-exam-problems.md

 ### Hints and Guidelines

-**The solution** of the magic numbers problem follows **the same** principle (again we have to generate all combinations for a number of elements).
+**The solution** of the magic numbers problem follows **the same** principle (again we have to generate all combinations for several elements).
 Try to solve the problem yourself by following these steps.

 -	Declare and initialize a **variable** of type **`int`** and read the **input** from the console.
 -	Nest **six `for` loops** into each other, one for each digit of the required 6-digit numbers.